timofeysie/firetrend/README.md

 npm install --save-dev @nguniversal/express-engine @nguniversal/module-map-ngfactory-loader express webpack-cli ts-loader ws xhr2
 ```

+In Angular 12, there is no -client-project flag.

 ### [Deploying your Universal application on Cloud Functions for Firebase](https://github.com/angular/angularfire/blob/master/docs/universal/cloud-functions.md)

+This is output from the first time around.

 ```txt
 firebase init